ewerae/MEng-Detection-of-Adversarial-Attacks-on-Machine-Learning-Based-Wireless-Communication-Systems/README.md

 Note - The objective of this code was not to display the optimisation of such a python project, but to produce results whilst I was in the depths of my studies.

-This is for future reference, memory and examples of my work.
+This is for future reference and memory.

 Paper influenced by and adversarial attacks produced by Meysam Sadeghi - https://github.com/meysamsadeghi/Security-and-Robustness-of-Deep-Learning-in-Wireless-Communication-Systems/tree/master/Adv_Attack_Modulation_Classification